isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-bed-bugs-from-carpets/index.md

 Vacuum the carpet after a few days to remove dead bed bugs and the remains of the powder.
 As a precaution, do not use borax powder around kids and pets since it can cause skin irritation.
 ### **3. Heat Treatment and steaming**
 Treating your carpet to certain temperatures will kill bed bugs together with their eggs.
 One advantage of this treatment is the ability of heat to penetrate anywhere bed bugs may be hiding.
-- Heat treatment will kill bed bugs even in the gap between your carpet and baseboard or wall.�However, heat treatment comes with high cost for equipment and energy used.
+- Heat treatment will kill bed bugs even in the gap between your carpet and baseboard or wall.However, heat treatment comes with high cost for equipment and energy used.
 - For this reason, you need the services of professional pest exterminators who will utilize specialized equipment to treat your carpet.
 Heat treatment involves raising the temperature inside the house to levels which bed bugs, larvae and their eggs cannot survive.
 Before the treatment, all individuals, pets and everything that is sensitive to heat should be evacuated.
 ### **4. Steam Treatment**
 Steam treatment can effectively kill bed bugs and their eggs when used with a carpet shampoo and a compound that kills bed bugs.
 The compound of choice should however not react with the cleaning agent or stain your carpet.
 - You need a heavy-duty steamer for this task.
 This treatment utilizes at triple action to kill bed bugs, larvae and eggs.
 These[bed bug Steamers](https://pestpolicy.com/best-bed-bug-steamer/)will be a great addition to your DIY store.
 Apart from the steam and the compound, bed bugs will be crushed to death by the physical movement of the steamer brush.
-### **5. Vacuuming Bed Bugs From Carpet�**
+### **5. Vacuuming Bed Bugs From Carpet**
 Can I use a vacuum cleaner to remove bed bugs in my carpet?
 This is a common question that I encounter as a pest eradication expert.

 Well, while vacuuming can help reduce the number of bed bugs in your carpet, it will not give you a permanent solution to the problem.
 However, vacuuming can help you achieve the following: